Fair Resource Allocation in Federated Learning: Evaluation

-Finally, we show the efficiency of \qfflavg by comparing Algorithm \ref{alg: ffl} with its non-local-updating baseline \qfflsgd (Algorithm \ref{alg: FAIRFEDSGD}) with the same objective (same $q>0$ values as in Table \ref{table: fairness}).
-At each communication round, \qfflavg runs one epoch of local updates on each selected device, while \qfflsgd runs gradient descent using the local training data.
+In this section, we show the efficiency of our proposed distributed solver, \qfflavg, by comparing Algorithm \ref{alg: ffl} with its non-local-updating baseline \qfflsgd (Algorithm \ref{alg: FAIRFEDSGD}) to solve the same objective (same $q>0$ as in Table \ref{table: fairness}).
+At each communication round, we have each method perform the same amount of computation, with \qfflavg running one epoch of local updates on each selected device while \qfflsgd runs gradient descent with the local training data.
 In Figure~\ref{fig: efficiency}, \qfflavg converges faster than \qfflsgd in terms of communication rounds in most cases due to its local updating scheme.
 The slower convergence of \qfflavg compared with \qfflsgd on the synthetic dataset may be due to the fact that when local data distributions are highly heterogeneous, local updating schemes may allow local models to move too far away from the initial global model, potentially hurting convergence; see Figure \ref{fig: heterogeneity} in Appendix \ref{appen: full_exp} for more details.

-We also compare our solver \qfflsgd with \fedsgd with a best-tuned step-size. \qfflsgd has similar performance with \fedsgd, which indicates that (the inverse of) our estimated Lipchitz constant on $q>0$ is as good as a best tuned fixed step size.
+To demonstrate the optimality of our dynamic step-size strategy in terms of solving \qffl, we also compare our solver \qfflsgd with \fedsgd with a best-tuned step-size.
+For \qfflsgd, we tune a step-size on $q=0$ and apply that step-size to solve \qffl with $q>0$. \qfflsgd has similar performance with \fedsgd, which indicates that (the inverse of) our estimated Lipschitz constant on $q>0$ is as good as a best tuned fixed step-size.
 We can reuse this estimation for different $q$'s instead of manually re-tuning it when $q$ changes.
-We note here that number of rounds is a reasonable metric for comparison between these methods as they process the same amount of data and perform an equivalent amount of communication at each round.
-Both proposed methods \qfflavg and \qfflsgd can be easily integrated into existing implementations of federated learning algorithms such as TensorFlow Federated~\cite{tf_federated}.
+We show the full results on other datasets in Appendix \ref{appen: full_exp}.
+We note that both proposed methods \qfflavg and \qfflsgd can be easily integrated into existing implementations of federated learning algorithms such as TensorFlow Federated~\citep{TFF}.